akshay1027/SkillMastery/TECH.md

     I feel after further thinking, i dont need two seperate data models.
     If a Students wants to teach, let him/her teach and only few extra data fields are needed.
     I think i can generalise tutors and students into one!

+- Aggregation implies a relationship where the child can exist independently of the parent.
+Example: Class (parent) and Student (child).
+Delete the Class and the Students still exist.

+- Composition implies a relationship where the child cannot exist independent of the parent.
+Example: House (parent) and Room (child).
+Rooms don't exist separate to a House.

+Aggregation = use referenced schema, Composition = use embedded schema